 Third-party licensing refers mainly to recovered financial data involved in transactions.
 Companies recover said transactional data like POS data, credit card transactions, etc., and package it in easy-to-read formats for investors.

-Due to alternative data’s multiplicity of use cases, many professionals have found use for alternative data.
+Due to alternative data’s multiplicity of use cases, many professionals have found a use for alternative data.
 Professionals that utilize alternative data the most are algorithmic traders, also known as quants, who use the datasets they acquire to construct computer models for trade.
 However, alternative data is also utilized by hedge funds, analysts, and other institutional investment professionals.

 Alternative data covers a broad range of factors that influence a company’s alpha, making alternative data sets a commodity for predicative investing.
 Specifically, investors consider factors such as scarcity, granularity, history, structure, and coverage when choosing what types of alternative data sets to invest in.

 Hedge funds utilize some of the most well-known alternative data sets, including social sentiment, credit card transactions, and web data.
 These data types provide hedge funds with competitive intelligence and risk management insights due to their pervasiveness in the alternative data space.
 Additionally, hedge funds find alternative data favorable due to the accessibility of alternative data compared to traditional data, which sometimes takes longer (due to legal processes) for official figures.

 Further, some widely used data sets such as credit card transactions and traffic patterns, are important to both private equity firms and hedge funds.
 On one hand, private equity investment decisions tend to focus more on the long-term, while on the other hand hedge funds focus on both long-term and short-term.
 Both hedge funds and private equity firms benefit from alternative data because alternative provides robust short-term and long-term insights.

 Whether you are an investor, an analyst, or an algorithmic trader, understanding the untapped potential of alternative data sets is paramount.
 Based on the proven success of alternative data, it seems like the sky's the limit to what a business can achieve by leveraging it.